jdkato/jdkato.github.io/_posts/2016-09-09-tombstonejs-a-propositional-logic-library.markdown

 While Tombstone.js is still in its early stages of development, I think this is a promising start.
 An approximate roadmap for future development is as follows.

-- Extend truth table generation to allow for copying in HTML, Markdown, $\LaTeX$, rich text or plain text;
+- Extend truth table generation to allow for copying in HTML, Markdown, $\LaTeX$, reStructuredText or plain text;
 - add the ability to analyze proofs; and
 - create a website to showcase Tombstone.js.